AnyLog-co/documentation/examples/Network setup.md

 run tcp server !external_ip !operator_tcp_port !ip !operator_tcp_port # The connection to the network nodes run rest server !ip !operator_rest_port # Enable REST calls

-connect dbms psql anylog@127.0.0.1:demo 5432 system_query # Use SQLite as system dbms
+connect dbms psql anylog@127.0.0.1:demo 5432 system_query # For AnyLog use: Use SQLite as system dbms connect dbms sqlite anylog@127.0.0.1:demo 5432 almgm # For AnyLog use: Local management database

-connect dbms psql anylog@127.0.0.1:demo 5432  lsl_demo  # use Postgres for lsl_demo tables
+connect dbms psql anylog@127.0.0.1:demo 5432  lsl_demo  # For the user data: use Postgres for lsl_demo tables
-connect dbms sqlite anylog@127.0.0.1:demo 5432 almgm # Local management database

 partition lsl_demo ping_sensor using timestamp by 7 days  # Partition the data of the lsl_demo dbms by time